 On the image above we see that the big majority of Gailtal Alps summits is built of sedimentary rocks (light blue) of various age.
 The exception is Goldeck massif (but not also south of it lying Latschur and Staff).
 This one is built of crystalline rocks and geologically belongs to the nearby group of Kreuzeck, on the other side of Drau valley.
 Crystalline rocks are seen also on many places in the valley of Gail (in the southern part of the group), where we can find also old paleozoic rocks (quartz phyllite, slate and sandstone).

-Going back to the highest mountains, made of sedimentary rocks, we observe that the majority of Lienz Dolomites (exception are some summits on the south) is built of dolomia principale, but the high Gailtal Alps summits more towards the east are built of limestones and dolomites of a bit older Wetterstein formation, but also of Werfen and Dachstein limestones (the latter are on Dobratsch).
+Going back to the highest mountains, made of sedimentary rocks, we observe that the majority of Lienz Dolomites (exception are some summits on the south) is built of dolomia principale, but the high Gailtal Alps summits more towards the east are built of limestones and dolomites of a bit older Wetterstein formation, but also of Werfen and reef limestones (the latter are on Dobratsch summit).
 In general the bedrock lithology of Gailtal Alps is quite complex.

 (Written by Vid Pogačnik)